-Like a lot of electronic devices we use, from cell phones, electric razors and radios to computers, laptops, and tablets, all emit an electromagnetic field.
+Like a lot of electronic devices we use, from cell phones, electric razors, and radios to computers, laptops, and tablets, all emit an electromagnetic field.
 This also holds true for ionic (as well as regular) hair dryers.

 What’s important to note is that EMFs are generally classified into 2 categories – High-frequency EMFs and low-frequency EMFs.

-The high-frequency EMFs, or ionizing radiation, has a shorter wavelength and higher frequency waves.
+The high-frequency EMFs, or ionizing radiation, have a shorter wavelength and higher frequency waves.
 These short-wavelength waves can penetrate our bodies.
 This type of radiation exposure can result in DNA and cell damage and cancer.